 Japan Chiropractic Register (JCR)

-Tokyo Chiropractic has a partnership with the following medical clinic for referrals.
+Tokyo Chiropractic has medical partnerships with the following clinics for referrals.

 Tokyo Medical and Surgical Clinic Tel: 03-3436-5024

-(5 min. walk from Onarimon station Exit A1 and 6 min. walk from Akabanebashi station Exit)
+(5 min walk from Onarimon station and 6 min walk from Akabanebashi station)

 #101 FOLIAGE Minami Aoyama,